satuelisa/DBforWeb/README.md

 ### Session 3

-- join: link rows of one table into rows of another table in a specific manner, usually by matching keys in one to keys in another
+- (inner) join: link rows of one table into rows of another table in a specific manner, usually by matching keys in one to keys in another
+- left join: keep all rows of the *second* table that match a row in the *first* table (those of the first one are always kept)
+- right join: keep all rows of the *first* table that match a row in the *second* table (those of the second one are always kept)
+- (full) outer join: keep the rows from both, leaving the head or the tail blank if there was no match
+- cross join: in the result, include each row of the first table combined with each row of the second table, repeating to include all combinations of the two

 ## Assignments